filipgodlewski/dotfiles/README.md

 # This script will install default brew, brew cask, fonts and pip3 programs.
 # Then it will initialize submodules, and fully prepare coc.nvim
 ```

+And finally, enter nvim and run execute the command `:UpdateRemotePlugins`.

 ## Licence